 Although this may be a stressful and anxious situation because of the reason why you are being summoned to this court, you need to remember that you do not have to tackle this difficult situation alone.
 For instance, if you have received a traffic ticket and are now required to appear in Cleveland Heights Municipal Court, you should reach out to a skilled traffic ticket lawyer as soon as possible.
 These DUI/OVI attorneys can not only take on this legal battle for you, but they can fight hard to defend your rights.

 The Cleveland Heights Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Cleveland and often determines misdemeanor violations of both state laws and the City of Cleveland’s Ordinances.
+The Court has jurisdiction over the City of Cleveland and often determines misdemeanor violations of both state laws and the City of Cleveland’s Ordinances.

 Address: 40 Severance Circle, Cleveland Heights, OH 44118

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.